 Upon completing the grant term, awardees will submit a report on their project to the CAHSS Teaching Advisory Committee and will present their project outcomes in a College-focused session at the annual Provost’s Teaching and Learning Symposium, or other public forum.
 Awardees will also be encouraged to consider serving on the CAHSS Teaching Advisory Committee.

-Completed proposals and supporting documents must be submitted to Tammy Brown (email@example.com) by October 3, 2017.
+Completed proposals and supporting documents must be emailed as one pdf document directly to Box.